DNS Over HTTPS Proxy (https-dns-proxy)

 force_dns

 The force_dns setting is used to force the router’s default resolver to all connected devices even if they are set to use other DNS resolvers or if other DNS resolvers are hardcoded in connected devices’ settings.
-You can additionally control which ports the force_dns setting should be actvive on, the default values are 53 (regular DNS) and 853 (DNS over TLS).
+You can additionally control which ports the force_dns setting should be active on, the default values are 53 (regular DNS) and 853 (DNS over TLS).
 If the listed port is open/active on OpenWrt router, the service will create a redirect to the indicated port number, otherwise the service will create a REJECT rule.
 The intention for REJECT is that if the encrypted DNS requests has failed for your local device, it will fall-back on an unencrypted DNS request which will be then intercepted by the router and sent to the https-dns-proxy service.
 This is set to 1 (enabled) by default.

 procd_fw_src_interfaces